UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-oo.rst

 **Goal:** Refactor the mailroom program using classes to help organize the code.

-The functionality is the same as the earlier mailroom:
+The functionality is the same as the earlier mailroom(s).

-:ref:`exercise_mailroom_part1`

 But this time, we want to use an OO approach to better structure the code to make it more extensible.